cs3org/reva/changelog/unreleased/localfs-virtual-namespace.md

-Bugfix: Fix localhome space path handling with mount_path stripping
+Bugfix: Fix localhome virtual namespace path handling for spaces

-Added optional VirtualHomeTemplate config to localfs driver, allowing localhome to correctly handle paths when the gateway strips a mount_path prefix.
-This enables localhome to expose user homes at /home/<user> (via gateway mount_path="/home") while storing files in a flat per-user layout on disk.
+Added optional VirtualHomeTemplate config to localfs driver, enabling localhome to correctly handle paths when exposing user homes through a virtual namespace (e.g., /home/<user>) while storing files in a flat per-user layout on disk.

-The driver strips the virtual namespace prefix from incoming paths (e.g., /<user>/file becomes /file) before prepending the user_layout, and returns storage-relative paths (e.g., /file) instead of adding the virtual prefix back in unwrap().
+The driver intelligently strips virtual namespace prefixes from incoming paths:

+- Full paths: /home/einstein/file -> /file
+- Parent paths: /home -> / (when virtual home is /home/einstein)
+- Gateway-stripped paths: /home/file -> /file (when gateway omits username)

+This last case handles scenarios where the gateway sends paths like /home/Test.txt instead of /home/einstein/Test.txt, extracting the virtual home parent directory and stripping it to get the user-relative path.

-The localhome wrapper now passes VirtualHomeTemplate through to localfs.
+The localhome wrapper now correctly passes VirtualHomeTemplate through to localfs.
-Parent path handling (e.g., /home when virtual home is /home/einstein) maps to the authenticated user's root for shared namespace stats.
+Unwrap returns storage-relative paths to prevent double-pathing in the web UI.

 When VirtualHomeTemplate is empty (default), behavior is unchanged, ensuring backward compatibility with EOS and existing deployments.